 Holi (होली) Basantotsav is a Hindu festival celebrated on the Phalgun Purnima (Full Moon), also known as the festival of colours or the festival of love.
-It is one of the most an ancient festival ever celebrated by humans which also became popular with non-Hindus in many parts of South Asia, as well as people of other communities outside Asia.
+It is one of the most ancient festivals ever celebrated by humans which also became popular with non-Hindus in many parts of South Asia (Akhand Bharat 300 AD), as well as people of other communities outside Asia.

 Why Hindus Celebrate Holi – Historical Incidents Retold

 Bhakt Prahlad and Blessing of Bhagwan Krishna

 The history of Satyug revealed us the reason for celebrating Holi.
 In Satyug, King Hiranyakashyap won over the kingdom of earth.
 He was so egoistic that he commanded everybody in his kingdom to worship only him.
 But to his great disappointment, his son, Prahlad became an ardent devotee of Bhagwan Naarayana and refused to worship his father.

 Hiranyakashyap tried several ways to kill his son Prahlad but Bhagwan Vishnu saved him every time.
 Finally, he asked his sister, Holika to enter a blazing fire with Prahlad in her lap.
 For, Hiranyakashyap knew that Holika had a boon, whereby, she could enter the fire unscathed.

 Treacherously, Holika coaxed young Prahlad to sit on her lap and she herself took her seat in a blazing fire.
 The legend has it that Holika had to pay the price of her sinister desire by her life.
 Holika was not aware that the boon worked only when she entered the fire alone.

 Prahlad, who kept chanting the name of Bhagwan Naarayana all this while, came out unharmed, as the Bhagwan blessed him for his extreme devotion.